-This resource will not only walk you through how to elope in Florida, but will guide you through the best times to elope in Florida, where to elope in Florida, activities and ideas for your Florida elopement, example timelines, and frequently asked questions surrounding Florida elopements.
+This guide will walk you through the legalities of how to elope in Florida, the best time of year to elope in Florida, the best places to elope in Florida, some activities and ideas for your Florida elopement, photography coverage expectations, and frequently asked questions.

 You’ll need an ordained officiant, judge, or notary to legally marry you in Florida.
 And finding a photographer that can marry you?
 Jack pot.
 That’s why I’m a Florida notary – so I can legally marry my couples AND take photos while adventuring around together.
-One less thing to worry about.
+One less vendor to worry about booking or coordinating.

-Nope!
 Florida doesn’t require witnesses.
 But there’s space for two witnesses on your marriage license.
-You can either leave this blank, have two of your best friends (or random strangers), or even paw print your pup.
+You can either leave this blank, have two of your best friends (or random strangers) sign, or even leave a paw print from your pup.

-Not at all.
+Not at all!
+In fact, many of my couples will pick up their marriage license at the Clerk of Court and bring with them on their adventure.
 While the Clerk of Court does offer a service to get legally married at the courthouse, you do not need to get married there.
 You can take your marriage license with you anywhere in the state and get married as long as you have someone that is legally allowed to marry you perform the ceremony.
 Once they’ve signed it, you just need to return the marriage license back to the original Clerk of Court within 10 days for it to be official.

-Hurricane season runs from June through November, with the peak from mid-August to late October.
-If you’re planning to elope during these months, I always recommend getting travel insurance and having a backup plan—just in case!
-If you want to avoid hurricanes all together, opt for an elopement date between December and June.
+Hurricane season runs from June through November with peak hurricane activity from mid-August to early November.
+If you’re planning to elope during these months, I recommend getting travel or wedding insurance and having a backup plan!
+If you want to avoid hurricanes all together, opt for an elopement date between late November and early April.

 Now that you know how to legally elope in Florida and you’ve picked a date, the next step is choosing where to elope in Florida!
 Whether you’re envisioning a laid-back beach day, adventuring in crystal clear blue springs, or exploring popular cities, Florida has something for everyone.